 Governance and Leadership Structure

-The Company’s leadership is vested in the Chairman of the Board (the Company’s controlling stockholder), a Lead Director to provide independent leadership, and the Chief Executive Officer, subject to the overall authority of the Board.
+The Company’s leadership is vested in the separate roles of a Chairman of the Board, who is independent of management, and the Chief Executive Officer.

 The Chief Executive Officer is responsible for managing the business and affairs of the Company, subject to the oversight of the Board.
-The Chief Executive Officer’s duties include leading the Company’s management team, representing the Company externally, consulting with the Chairman about developments in the Company to keep the Chairman reasonably informed and communicating with all directors about key issues outside Board meetings.
+The Chief Executive Officer’s duties include leading the Company’s management team, representing the Company externally, consulting with the Chairman of the Board about developments in the Company to keep the Board reasonably informed and communicating with all directors about key issues outside Board meetings.

-This leadership approach is intended to maintain the integrity of the oversight function of the Board and serve the interests of all stockholders of this controlled Company, which has historically recognized the importance of an independent majority of its Board.
+This leadership approach is intended to serve the interests of all stockholders of this controlled Company, which has historically recognized the importance of an independent majority of its Board.